louisswarren/louisswarren.github.io/_posts/2017-10-19-drinker-paradox.md

 ---
 layout: page
-title: Seminar: Classifying the Drinker Paradox and its Dual
+title: Seminar - Classifying the Drinker Paradox and its Dual
 ---

 Slides for a seminar I gave at Swansea University and the University of Padua